Jackson Hole Traveler - Visitor Guide

 12. Stargaze at a Summit Observatory

 Seated on the crest of the ridge atop Snow King Mountain, the brand new Snow King Observatory is state of the art with a large (one meter) Plane Wave telescope available for public observation day or night via on-site staff.
 The telescope rests on a 20-foot concrete pier anchored in the earth and isolated from the greater structure to prevent vibrations from disrupting its position.
 The 4,400-square-foot observatory features a 35-seat planetarium space theater and a 40-seat auditorium for group presentations and learning opportunities.
 Adjacent to the 24-foot dome is a rooftop observation deck where portable telescopes can be set up for additional viewing during astronomical events.
-The observatory can be accessed by the Snow King Gondola, or if you’d prefer to hike some trails go up 1,600 feet to the summit.
+The Snow King Gondola can access the observatory, or if you’d prefer to hike some trails, go up 1,600 feet to the summit.

 Teton Pines Golf Put